MartinDrumel/martin-drumel-pirali-research-group/content/authors/martin-drumel/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests focus on molecular spectroscopy of stable molecules and transient species, and its applications for astrophysics and physical-chemistry.
+bio: My research interests focus on molecular spectroscopy of stable molecules and reactive species, and its applications for astrophysics and physical-chemistry.

 interests:
 - High resolution spectroscopy
 - Laboratory astrophysics

+labos:
+- labo 1
+- course: test

 education:
   courses: